clementjambon/QuoridorRL/README.md

 ```

 ### GUI
-Trained models can be played agains using the above-mentioned GUI with
+Trained models can be played against using the above-mentioned GUI with
 ```bash
 cd src/alphazero/pipeline
 python3 model_io.py [--model_path MODEL_PATH]